Citi is in the 5% cash back game with a rewards credit card that lets you make the decision on the category for your bonus earnings.

 This could be useful as you try to decide which cards are right for earning optimal cash back for your monthly spending.
 But before you rush to submit your application, let’s dig a little deeper into this cash back credit card.

-The Citi Custom Cash Card is a cash back rewards credit card with no annual fee.
+The card_name is a cash back rewards credit card with no annual fee.
 It rewards card holders with 5% back on their most-used spending category each billing cycle, but every other purchase made with the card returns only 1% back.

 |Fee Type||Card Policy|